IrinaPar-I-S/curriculumvitae/cv_eng.md

 • Text editing skills

-• Rnowledge of linguistic glosses and experience with different kinds of linguistical data marking
+• Knowledge of linguistical glosses and experience with different kinds of linguistical data marking

 ---